Dan Gertler: Magnitsky Act

 It was reported on 25 January 2021 that in the final days of the Trump Administration, following lobbying by Alan Dershowitz and others working for Gertler, the US Treasury Department had issued a license which temporarily lifted the restrictions on him.
 According to The Economist and New York Times, Gertler was granted a special license which allows him to use American dollars to "do almost anything, for a year."

 This reprieve was subsequently ended by the Biden administration on 8 March 2021.
-In October of 2023, The Wall Street Journal reported that the US was considering lifting sanctions against Getler.
+In October 2023, The Wall Street Journal reported that the US was considering lifting sanctions against Getler.

 D.R.C.
 President Felix Tshisekedi negotiated with Gertler to gain control over the Gertler's cobalt and copper mining and oil-drilling rights in D.R.C. that have an estimated value of $2 billion.
 In return, Gertler asked President Tshisekedi to lobby the American government to lift the sanctions against him.
 As of 2023, D.R.C.'s mineral wealth was one of the richest in the world, while 60% of the country's people experienced extreme poverty.
 As long as Gertler controls these assets, the D.R.C. cannot sell them to new investors and benefit from the country's resources.
 Critics of the agreement said that Gertler would still collect tens of millions of dollars annually in royalties in the D.R.C.

 In 2020, Gertler filed a lawsuit for 9 million shekels against Haaretz newspaper and journalists Gur Megiddo and Chaim Levinson, after they published an investigative report describing how funds were transferred from the Democratic Republic of Congo to Israel, despite the economic sanctions imposed on Gertler by the United States.
 In the affidavit submitted by Haaretz journalists, it was stated that they did not claim Gertler circumvented the sanctions.
 In September 2024, the Tel Aviv District Court asked the parties to dismiss the lawsuit, reasoning that "in these times (amid the Gaza war), it is neither right nor appropriate to escalate disputes within Israel."
 The parties agreed, and the lawsuit was dismissed.

-In July 2025, Bloomberg published a detailed investigation based on a 1,224‑page arbitration document in which Gertler described payments made to a former close associate of DRC’s President.
+In July 2025, Bloomberg published a detailed investigation based on a 1,224‑page arbitration document in which Gertler described payments made to a former close associate of DRC's President.
 The report concluded that no evidence of bribery was found in those transactions.